sigpwned/jackson-modules-java-17-sealed-classes/README.md

         }
     }

-However, this is repetitive, since sealed classes must already enumerate their subtypes explicitly.
+However, this is repetitive, since sealed classes already enumerate their subtypes explicitly.
 With this module, users get polymorphic serialization of sealed classes by using only the `@JsonTypeInfo` annotation on the parent sealed class.
 Users can also add `@JsonTypeName` to child classes to customize subtype naming, but it is not required.

     @JsonTypeInfo(use = JsonTypeInfo.Id.NAME, include = JsonTypeInfo.As.PROPERTY, property = "type")
     public sealed class SealedExample permits AlphaSealedExample, BravoSealedExample {